ErrorTzy/writings/papers/WSIdea.md

 Reason: This is the axiom.

 To argue against this thesis, then it must be possible that, there is a creature that can do philosophy without believing to having rational agency.
-And here, by doing philosophy, I mean examing and revising belief, choosing between theories, etc. In a trivial sense, it is impossible to use language without intentionality.
+And here, by doing philosophy, I mean examing and revising belief, choosing between theories, etc.

+Argument for In a trivial sense, it is impossible to use language without intentionality.
 And if doing philosophy requires using language to make inference, then it is impossible to do philosophy without .

 Intentionality is n&s for epistemic agency